-In this study, we systematically evaluate TKEO-based features across two tasks characterized by well-established transient dynamics—motor imagery and epilepsy detection—as well as in emotion recognition, which tests the method’s applicability beyond its original motivating context.
-Through this evaluation, we clarify the strengths and limitations of TKEO features in EEG analysis and identify conditions under which it provides added value.
+In this study, we systematically evaluate TKEO-based features across two tasks characterized by well-established transient dynamics --motor imagery and epilepsy detection-- as well as in emotion recognition, which tests the method’s applicability beyond its original motivating context.
+Through this evaluation, we clarify the strengths and limitations of TKEO features in EEG analysis and identify conditions under which they provide added value.
 While end-to-end deep learning is increasingly applied to EEG analysis, our methodology emphasizes model comparisons and feature interpretability, elements that are obscured and difficult to quantify in end-to-end training.
-TKEO-based energy descriptors instead improve upon baseline performance in motor imagery and epilepsy detection while still performing on par in emotion recognition.
-Our contributions can be summarized as follows:
+TKEO-based energy descriptors instead improve the performance of conventional features in motor imagery and epilepsy detection while still performing on par in emotion recognition.
+Our contribution can be summarized as follows:

-\begin{itemize} \item We motivate and extract a comprehensive set of EEG features derived from instantaneous energy analysis using TKEO. \item We introduce a systematic evaluation of TKEO-derived features against conventional PSD-based energy and squared-energy features across three representative EEG benchmarks. \item We provide empirical evidence of the conditions under which TKEO features outperform and/or yield complementary insights over alternative energy measures, particularly in tasks including transient and non-linear dynamics. \end{itemize}
+\begin{itemize} \item We motivate and extract a comprehensive set of EEG features derived from instantaneous energy analysis using the TKEO. \item We introduce a systematic evaluation of TKEO-derived features against conventional PSD-based energy, squared-energy features, HT-based features, and differential entropy, across three representative EEG benchmarks. \item We provide empirical evidence of the conditions under which TKEO features outperform and/or yield complementary insights over alternative energy measures, particularly in tasks with transient and non-linear dynamics. \end{itemize}